Inferring Past Human Actions in Homes with Abductive Reasoning: Introduction

-In this work, our models rely on the human-centric object relation tuples such as (person, bottle), (person, shoes), (person, box), and (person, doorway) obtainable from a single image at the current point in time to perform abductive action inference.
-One can see why these human-centric relations are vital for identifying past actions: the (person, bottle) objects may lead to deriving actions such as (person-drank-from-bottle, person-took-bottle-from-somewhere) while (person, shoes) may imply actions such as (person-holding-shoes, person-took-shoes-off, person-threw-shoes-down).
-We first detect the objects in the scene and construct representations for these human-centric object relations within each image.
-These relations are made up of both visual and semantic features (such as glove embedding) of recognized objects.
-To capture this relational information from the scene, we propose novel models such as a Graph neural network-based encoder-decoder model and a relational bilinear pooling model.
-The graph affinity of our model reasons about human-centric relations in the scene effectively.
-Alternatively, our relational bilinear model aims to model pairwise relational representations using both linear and bilinear modeling and nonlinear mappings.
-Our contributions can be summarized as follows: \begin{enumerate} \item To the best of our knowledge, we are the first to propose the important task of abductive action inference from a single snapshot or image. \item We validate some effective models such as a Transformer against some newly proposed models such as Jaccard Vector Similarity-based Graph Neural Network encoder-decoder model. \item We also investigate the impact of the relational bilinear model and combine that with graph neural networks encoder-decoder. \end{enumerate}
+In this work, our models rely on the human-centric object relation tuples such as (person, glass) and (person, closet) obtainable from a single image at the current point in time to perform abductive past action inference.
+One can see why these human-centric relations are vital for identifying past actions: the (person, glass) relation may lead to deriving actions such as (person-pouring-water, person-took-glass-from-somewhere) while (person, closet) may imply actions such as (person-opening-closet, person-closing-closet) see -- Figure \ref{fig:my_label}.
+Therefore, we use objects and their relationships in the scene to construct human-centric object relations within each image.
+These relations are made up of both visual and semantic features of recognized objects.
+To effectively model relational information, we use bilinear pooling and to model inter-relational reasoning, we use a new relational graph neural network (GNN).
+We propose a new model called BiGED that uses both bilinear pooling and GNNs to effectively reason over human-object relations and inter-relational information of an image to perform abductive inference on past actions effectively.

+Our contributions are summarized as follows: (1) To the best of our knowledge, we are the first to propose the abductive past action inference task, which involves predicting past actions through abductive inference.
+(2) We benchmark several image, video, vision-language, and object-relational models on this problem, thereby illustrating the importance of human-object relational representations.
+Additionally, we develop a new relational rule-based inference model which serve as relevant baseline models for the abductive past action inference task.
+(3) We propose a novel relational bilinear graph dncoder-decoder model (BiGED) to tackle this challenging reasoning problem and show the effectiveness of this new design.

-\section{Related work}
+\section{Related Work}